-How to cope with coronavirus rules and restrictions putting your security in the first place.
+How to cope with coronavirus wedding rules in Italy putting your security in the first place.

 Dear spouses, we thought it was good for you to continuously update the government measures relating to the pandemic’s containment in progress.